August 2026 at Disney World: Crowd Calendar & Info

 As far as pricing goes, early to mid-August is considered “regular” season and late August is “value” season for one-day park tickets (read our Tips for Saving Money on Walt Disney World Tickets post for ticket recommendations to avoid having to deal with seasonal pricing).
 As far as room rates go, August is among the lower seasons.

 Overall, early August is a lot like July–arguably worse due to the weather.
-Normally, that also comes with elevated crowds as the summer tourist season winds down and parents with school age children scramble for last-minute vacations before school goes back into session.
-Summer 2023 is proving to be different, with lower crowd levels across the board that should make early August more enjoyable.
-(The weather will almost certainly still be bad, though!)
+Normally, that also comes with summer crowds as the school break season winds down and parents with school age children scramble for last-minute vacations before school goes back into session.

 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!